HOW DOES IT FEEL TO HEAR VOICES?

 - These voices may be familiar or comforting

 - Some people may feel creative or excited.

 It’s important to remember that there’s no right way to feel if you or someone you care about is hearing voices.
-You can find out more about it here, or if you think you are experiencing auditory hallucinations, your GP can help.
+You can find out more about it at the Mental Health Foundation, or if you think you are experiencing auditory hallucinations, your GP can help.